 Book TALK – Talking About Literature in Kansas is a grant-funded program sponsored by Humanities Kansas, a non-profit that “pioneer[s] programming, grants and partnerships that share stories to spark conversations.”

-Copies of the book are available now at the library.
+Copies of the book are available at the library.
+Please join us.